mrocklin/multipledispatch/docs/design.md

 The `dispatch` decorator uses the name of the function to select the appropriate `Dispatcher` object to which it adds the new signature/function.
-When it encounters a new function name it creates a new `Dispatcher` object and stores it the name/Dispatcher pair in a namespace for future reference.
+When it encounters a new function name it creates a new `Dispatcher` object and stores name/Dispatcher pair in a namespace for future reference.

 ```Python